 "I'm Sara.
 Do you have a name?"

 The child was silent.

-"Will you come with me?"
-Sara asked gently.
+"Will you come with me?" she asked, gently.

 Luciana looked at the man dressed in black.
 He reminded her of someone she once knew—someone she didn't trust.
 Her eyes narrowed.